wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.9.0 - Released on 12 June 2025 =
+= 3.0.0 - Released on 25 July 2025 =
+* New: Compatibility with PDF Generator For WP Plugin by WP Swings
+* New: Compatibility with Event Tickets Manager for WooCommerce Plugin by WP Swings
+* Fix: Prevent user to purchase same membership multiple times
-* New : Compatibility with BuddyPress
+* New: Compatibility with latest WP(6.8.2) & WC(10.0.4)
-* New : Display membership plugin data on the BuddyPress user dashboard
-* New : Restrict BuddyPress dashboard access to members only
-* New : Send emails to community users
-* New : Compatible with the latest versions of WordPress (6.8.1) and WooCommerce (9.9.3)